 Detection in Australia

-Phyllosticta cavendishii (banana freckle) was detected in May 2022 in the Northern Territory (NT).
-It’s unknown how and when the pest entered Australia.
+Phyllosticta cavendishii (banana freckle) was detected in May 2022 in the Northern Territory and had been subject to an eradication response under Australia’s national emergency response arrangements until December 2024.

-The infected premises (locations where banana freckle has been found) are mainly within the Batchelor-Rum Jungle area, around 100km south of Darwin, and in the Girraween-Humpty Doo area, around 35km southeast of Darwin.
-Localised detections were found in Middle Point, Marrakai, Fly Creek, and on Melville Island in the Tiwi Islands.
+The infected premises (locations where banana freckle has been found) were mainly in the Batchelor-Rum Jungle area, around 100km south of Darwin, and in the Girraween-Humpty Doo area, around 35km southeast of Darwin.
+Localised detections were found in Middle Point, Marrakai, Fly Creek, Howard Springs, McMinns Lagoon, Herbert and on Melville Island in the Tiwi Islands.

 See more